apache/geode/Troubleshooting-CPU.md

 	 22698 user1  15   0 1102M 1.1G 18068 R     1.4 14.1   0:10   0 java
 	 19286 user1  15   0 1100M 1.1G 18080 R     0.5 14.1   0:25   0 java
 ###vsd
-Another way to determine whether a machine or process is CPU-bound is to use *vsd* to display active CPU and process CPU time values contained in a given GemFire statistics archive.
-The *LinuxProcessStats* category contains the active CPU statistic, and the *VMStats* category contains the process CPU time statistic.
+Another way to determine whether a machine or process is CPU-bound is to use `vsd` to display active CPU and process CPU time values contained in a given GemFire statistics archive.
 ####LinuxSystemStats
 The chart below shows **LinuxSystemStats cpuActive** values.
-This process is CPU-bound.
+This machine is CPU-bound.
 ![LinuxSystemStats](images/troubleshooting_cpu_image001.gif)
 ####VMStats
 The chart below shows **VMStats processCpuTime** values.
 ![VMStats](images/troubleshooting_cpu_image002.gif)
 ###gfsh
-The *gfsh show metrics* command can be used to show the active CPU (**cpuUsage**) of a member.
+The `gfsh` **show metrics** command can be used to show the active CPU (**cpuUsage**) of a member.
 An example is:

 	show metrics --member=server1 --categories=member